-On the right guy, a well-maintained head of long hair can look fantastic.
-But, as most women know, maintaining a long hairstyle can be a bit of a chore.
+A well-maintained head of long hair can look fantastic on any guy.
+But, as you could guess, maintaining a long hairstyle can be a bit of a chore.
 This is especially true for men who are more accustomed to taking care of shorter hair, which tends to require a lot less TLC.
 Because hair health starts at the roots, prior to growing out your hair fully, it's important that you be taking care of it.

 Like most anything, proper maintenance is critical to keeping your long hair in top condition.
 If you damage something like a dishwasher, it can generally be fixed.
 If you scrape your arm, it will heal.
 Hair, on the other hand, nine times out of ten can't be fixed—it's just protein with no blood supply, so it has no way to heal itself once it's damaged.
 The only real way to make damaged hair appear less damaged to cut the problem parts off, so proper care is crucial.